rism-digital/verovio-reference-book/README.md

 ```
 The example entry has three values:
 1. `name` is the value you will refer to when including the example within the content of the page
-2. `url` is the address of the MEI example in the Verovio test suite that needs to be included
+3. `test-suite` is MEI example in the Verovio test suite that needs to be included
-3. `xpath` is an array of xpath queries to execute in order to extract the MEI snippet to be displayed with the example
+4. `xpath` is an array of xpath queries to execute in order to extract the MEI snippet to be displayed with the example

 For example, if you want to show in the MEI snippet the second and the third measure of the example, use:
 ```yaml